Sevens reasons for outsourced IT support failure

-While IT outsourcing can deliver numerous benefits to your business, like all large projects, the move in never guaranteed to be completely risk-free.
+While IT outsourcing can deliver numerous benefits to your business, like all large projects, the move is never guaranteed to be risk-free.

 Remember it is a two-way partnership and both parties have important roles to play in the process.

 Many businesses opt to outsource to simply reduce costs.
 This is typically already lining up problems from the start.
 Of course, the cost is a factor but value is more important than flat fees.
 As an example, many companies look to cheaper offshore companies without considering the potential issues such as communication problems, cultural differences, quality of staff or time zones.
 These areas can grind a project to its knees.

 Rather than simply choosing the lowest bidder or the one who offer the largest upfront discount, look for the provider who will deliver the highest quality of service.
 Take into account their previous record of accomplishment, obtain references from current clients, and look at the quality of the staff, the teams, their accreditations and experience.
 If you don’t know how to look at these areas with a complete understanding of all the factors then find a consulting firm that can assist in vendor selection.
 If your main criteria for selecting a provider is cost then you will get what you pay for.